 When the above grounds are removed, payment shall be made for amounts withheld because of them.
 With regard to cases (b) and (c) above, the Owner may agree to payment upon receipt of a satisfactory Bond to Discharge Claim in the amount of double the claim (see Section 6, Contract Forms).
 At the option of the Owner adherence to the construction progress schedule shall be a condition precedent to the right of the CM/GC to demand payment of an application for payment or certificate.
 No omission on the part of the Owner to exercise the aforesaid option shall be construed to be a waiver of breach of the construction progress schedule or acquiescence therein, and the Owner may exercise its option from time to time and as often as may be expedient.

 Retainage.
-Retainage shall be withheld from each Application for Payment to the CM/GC in the amount of five percent of the sum of the total cost for original Contract Work, Change Order Work, materials stored on the Site and CM/GC Fee earned
+Retainage shall be withheld from each Application for Payment to the CM/GC in the amount of five percent of the sum of the total cost for original Contract Work, Change Order Work, materials stored on the Site and CM/GC Fee earned.

 Subcontractor’s Retainage Release.
 Upon request by the CM/GC, Owner may, but is not required, to permit an amount equal to the subcontract retainage of a Subcontractor to be separately released from the retainage held by the Owner as he completes his work.
 An application in accordance with the Owner’s specimen form (See Section 7, Forms) for release of a Subcontractor's retainage shall contain a release of all claims by the Subcontractor and shall bear the original certificates of the Subcontractor, the CM/GC, and the Design Professional that the Subcontractor's work has been fully performed and that the sum for which payment is requested is due by the CM/GC to the Subcontractor.
 Before receiving any portion of the retainage the CM/GC will be required to furnish a non-influence affidavit and a statutory affidavit executed by the Subcontractor in the exact form as shown in Section 7.
 Checks releasing a Subcontractor's retainage shall be made payable to the CM/GC, the CM/GC’s surety, and the Subcontractor and shall be mailed to the CM/GC’s surety.
 This article does not create any contractual relationship between the Owner and the Subcontractor or any duty of the Owner to any Subcontractor.